Structural steel: Europe

-Most steels used throughout Europe are specified to comply with the European standard EN 10025.
-However, many national standards also remain in force.

-Typical grades are described as 'S275J2' or 'S355K2W'.
-In these examples, 'S' denotes structural rather than engineering steel; 275 or 355 denotes the yield strength in newtons per square millimetre or the equivalent megapascals; J2 or K2 denotes the materials toughness by reference to Charpy impact test values; and the 'W' denotes weathering steel.
-Further letters can be used to designate fine grain steel ('N' or 'NL'); quenched and tempered steel ('Q' or 'QL'); and thermomechanically rolled steel ('M' or 'ML').
+Most steels used in Europe are specified to comply with EN 10025.
+However, some national standards remain in force.
+Example grades are S275J2 or S355K2W where S denotes structural steel; 275 or 355 denotes the yield strength in newtons per square millimetre or the equivalent megapascals; J2 or K2 denotes the material's toughness by Charpy impact test values, and the W denotes weathering steel.
+Further letters can be used to designate fine grain steel (N or NL); quenched and tempered steel (Q or QL); and thermomechanically rolled steel (M or ML).